Pilots and Cabin Crew

 To become an EU licenced pilot, a person must undergo a Flight Training course at a pilot training organisation that is approved or registered in the EU.
 These organisations are subject to European Regulations.

-A Private Pilot Licence (PPL) (aeroplane or helicopter) may be granted to a person, after the successful completion of a course at either an Approved Training Organisation (ATO) or a Registered Training Facility (RTF).
+A Private Pilot Licence (PPL) (aeroplane or helicopter) may be granted to a person, after the successful completion of a course at an Approved Training Organisation (ATO).

-Students should check directly with the ATO/RTF for the specific courses offered by them.
+Students should check directly with the ATO for the specific courses offered by them.